Canary Islands - Profile

 - New marinas have opened in the westernmost islands of La Palma and El Hierro.

 - LPG/Gas: If in doubt arrive with propane bottles filled, your gas bottle may not be approved for filling here.
-See report.
+For more details see report.

 Despite its position close to the tropics, the Canaries are not too hot in summer, 21-29°C, pleasantly warm in winter, 15-20°C, and can be regarded as an all-year cruising ground.
 The frequency of gales is low and the islands are not affected by hurricanes.